leeDav/buildit/README.md

 > Tech test for BuildIt

 [![CircleCI](https://img.shields.io/circleci/project/github/leeDav/buildit.svg)](https://circleci.com/gh/leeDav/buildit) [![codecov](https://codecov.io/gh/leeDav/buildit/branch/master/graph/badge.svg)](https://codecov.io/gh/leeDav/buildit)

+Shows the weather for Copenhagen, Denmark.

+## Brief set up instructions
+1. `npm install` or `yarn` (if you have yarn installed)
+2. `npm run dev` or `yarn dev` to run development server (or `npm build` to build dist)
+3. `npm run test` or `yarn test` to run unit and e2e tests 3a. `npm run [unit/e2e]` or `yarn [unit/e2e]` to run individually
+4. Enjoy!

+## What could be done with more time
+More accessibility.
+Tabbed navigation has been added, but I feel like more could be done, especially with ARIA.

+Auto-scroll to the current time of the day, so the user doesn't have to scroll.

 ## Build Setup
 Below lists the default instructions written by VueCLI.
 If you have Yarn installed, you can use that instead, such as `yarn` instead of `npm install`.